mattgallagher92/recipes/cheese-sauce.md

 - Stir in the flour
 - Add the milk
 - Heat, stirring with a whisk until thickened
-- Take off the heat and stir through the nutritional yeast
+- Take off the heat and stir in the nutritional yeast